-where $\alpha$ is a constant and the $Opt(.)$ refers to the optimal value of the problems.
-Furthermore, the main assumption in Theorem \ref{TH:Assysmtotically convergence} is that the radius of minimum ball covering the partitions goes to $0$.
-The partitioning method ensures that this assumption is satisfied.
-With this assumption, we can obtain multiple optimal solutions from the trust-region approach as well as the $p-$part of the solution of \eqref{Eq:Linear approximation}.
-So, the proposed algorithm is able to provide the user a collection of optimal solutions, which is important in pricing problems. }
+Therefore, for given $i\in\mathcal{I}$, $n\in\mathcal{N}$, and $\probInd=1,...,\probNum$, when $t\rightarrow 0$, the differences of the lower and upper bounds of $\decision_{i}$ and $\tau_{in\probInd}$, tends to zero.
+Furthermore, $opt^m$ is a non-increasing sequence.
+Hence, if $t_m\rightarrow 0$ as $m$ tends to $+\infty$, then $opt^m \searrow opt$ \citep{mccormick1976computability}. } \Halmos \end{proof} \ahmadreza{The main assumption in Theorem \ref{TH:Assysmtotically convergence} is that the radius of the minimum ball covering the partitions goes to $0$.
+This assumption is satisfied by the partitioning method used in the algorithm.
+Therefore, the theorem guarantees that the algorithm achieves an $\epsilon-$approximation of the optimal value of \eqref{Eq:ourproblem} within a finite number of steps for any given $\epsilon >0$. } With this assumption, we can obtain multiple optimal solutions from the trust-region approach as well as the $p-$part of the solution of \eqref{Eq:Linear approximation}.
+So, the proposed algorithm is able to provide the user a collection of optimal solutions, which is important in pricing problems.

 In the next section, we show how the algorithm efficiently works on several instances.